Can Cats Eat Raw Chicken Or Is It Bad For Them?

 Yes, they can!

 Cats can easily tear through the raw, resilient meat, fat and muscle tissue.
 They can even tear through the bones.
-Those sharp teeth are the teeth of a carnivore and as such, they can cope with raw chicken meat.
-What’s more, the feline digestive system can safely transition to a raw diet even if you’ve been feeding your indoor cat with specialized cat food up until this moment.
+Those sharp teeth are the teeth of a carnivore and as such, they can cope with raw chicken meat as long as proper oral health is maintained.

 Is raw chicken safe for cats to eat?

-Even though the feline organism will be able to digest the raw meat, there are some factors which pose threats:
+Even though the feline organism can digest raw meat, there are some factors which pose threats: